 In May 2019, the Company adopted the 2019 Share Option Plan (the "2019 Plan"), which became effective in conjunction with the IPO.
-The 2019 Plan provides for the grant of options to purchase ordinary shares, share appreciation rights, restricted shares, restricted share units, and other share-based awards to officers, employees, directors and other key persons (including consultants).
+In September 2019, the Compensation Committee of the Company's Board of Directors approved immaterial clarifying amendments to the 2019 Plan which did not have an impact to the condensed consolidated financial statements.
+The 2019 Plan provides for the grant of options to purchase ordinary shares and other share-based awards to officers, employees, directors and other key persons (including consultants).

-The Company has initially reserved 2,470,583 ordinary shares for future issuance under the 2019 Plan.
+The Company initially reserved 2,470,583 ordinary shares for future issuance under the 2019 Plan.
 The number of ordinary shares reserved for issuance of the 2019 Plan will automatically increase on the first day of January, commencing on January 1, 2020, in an amount equal to 4% of the total number of ordinary shares outstanding on the last day of the preceding year, or a lesser number of shares determined by the Company's board of directors, subject to adjustment in the event of a share split, share dividend or other change in capitalization.
-As of June 30, 2019, there were 1,092,902 shares available for issuance under the 2019 Plan.
+The number of shares reserved for issuance under the 2019 Plan was increased by 719,748 shares effective January 1, 2020.
+As of March 31, 2020, there were 567,433 shares available for issuance under the 2019 Plan.

-Share options issued under the 2019 Share Option Plan have a 10 year contractual life, and either vest monthly over a three year service period, or over a four-year service period with 25% of the award vesting on the first anniversary of the commencement date and the balance thereafter in 36 equal monthly installments.
+Share options issued under the 2019 Share Option Plan have a 10 year contractual life, and generally either vest monthly over a three year service period, or over a four-year service period with 25% of the award vesting on the first anniversary of the commencement date and the balance thereafter in 36 equal monthly installments.
+Certain awards granted to our directors are fully vested on the date of grant.
 The exercise price of share options issued under the 2019 Share Option Plan shall not be less than the fair value of ordinary shares as of the date of grant.